 From this discussion the general expectation is that a received donation will be used for the specific PBA (or to run the entity) within a short space of time.
 In the case of a traditional non-profit entity, the proceeds from donations received in any year will be applied towards its core purpose - the relevant PBA - and to cover operational expenditure.
 The entity may swing from surplus to deficit on a year to year basis; and the legislation assumes the entity will always be able to raise more funds from donors.
 While it is possible under the Income Tax Act for an "operating" or delivery PBO to build up an endowment (for example, a rainy-day fund), in practice doing so has the perverse effect of discouraging donors; having a weak balance sheet increases the perception of need.
-The perverse impact of operating in a perpetually weak financial position for many non-profit entities is that if donor funding does dry up (or is reduced) they will not have the financial reserves to sustain their operations and continue to provide the benefits to the communities they serve.
+The perverse impact of operating in a perpetually weak financial position for many non-profit entities is that if donor funding does dry up (or is reduced), they will not have the financial reserves to sustain their operations and continue to provide the benefits to the communities they serve.
 Given the crucial role non-profit entities play in South African society, this cannot be in the public interest.

-Small Business Funding Entities - Section 30C
+Small business funding entities - Section 30C

-An SBFE is a relatively new type of taxpayer, introduced into the Income Tax Act in 2015.
+An SBFE is a relatively new type of taxpayer, introduced into the ITA in 2015.
+There are far fewer SBFEs in existence than PBOs.
 Much like a PBO and sharing many of the setup and ongoing compliance requirements of a PBO, an SBFE's activities are however restricted by law to the provision of funding for small, medium and micro-sized enterprises (SMMEs) (South Africa, 1962).
 (A PBO by contrast will perform one or more of the activities described above, as listed in the 9th Schedule).

 SMMEs will qualify for funding from an SBFE if:

-- They meet the definition of micro business with turnover of less than R1m or - They meet the definition of Small Business Corporation with gross income of less than R20m.
+- They meet the definition of a micro business with turnover of less than R1m; or - They meet the definition of Small Business Corporation with gross income of less than R20m.

-There are other structural requirements for both of these which need to be satisfied however it is not a requirement that the SMME concerned be registered with SARS as a micro business or SBC, merely that they meet the same criteria.
+There are other structural requirements for both of these which need to be satisfied; however it is not a requirement that the SMME concerned be registered with SARS as a micro business or SBC, merely that they meet the same criteria.

-This funding provided by the SBFE must be widely accessible to SMMEs and must be provided with an altruistic or philanthropic intent - in other words on a not-for profit basis.
+This funding provided by the SBFE must be widely accessible to SMMEs and must be provided with an altruistic or philanthropic intent - in other words on a not-for-profit basis.
 As with a PBO, substantially the whole of the activities of the SBFE must be directed towards the provision of funding, meaning that there is limited scope to conduct other business activities.
-If such business or trading activities are performed, these will then need to be assessed under a similar set of partial taxation rules (South African Revenue Service, xxxx).
+If such business or trading activities are performed, these will then need to be assessed under a similar set of partial taxation rules as stipulated for PBOs (South African Revenue Service, 2024).

 This implies that the SBFE is intended (from an income tax perspective) to raise funds either through donations or passively from investment assets (such as dividends on investment shares, or interest on cash balances), and then provide grant funding to qualifying SMMEs.
-It is not intended that the SBFE would provide interest-bearing loans, though there are reported instances where dispensation has been granted by SARS to permit this.
+Providing interest-bearing loans may be contemplated by SARS provided such lending activity is conducted on a "cost-recovery" basis.
+It is not intended that the SBFE should make a margin on loans.
 Interest-free loans may be granted.